basic logo

 Conservation Issues (Conservation Status)

-Populations in the Sierra Nevada Mountains and in southern California have declined seriously possibly due to introductions of non-native predators such as American Bullfrogs and fish, habitat loss due to development and agriculture, and pesticide pollution.
+Populations in the Sierra Nevada Mountains and in southern California have declined seriously possibly due to introductions of non-native predators such as American Bullfrogs and introduced fish, including Mosquitofish, habitat loss due to development and agriculture, and pesticide pollution.
 Windborne pollutants from agriculture in the Central Valley have probably contributed considerably to the extirpation of the species in the nearby Sierra Nevada foothills.
 Much of this frog's prime habitat of foothills grassland has been destroyed by develoment in the Bay Area and in the Sierra Nevada foothills.
-The role of the Chytrid fungus and of the introduced bullfrog in Rana draytonii declines are not well understood.
+The role of the Chytrid fungus and of the introduced American Bullfrog in Rana draytonii declines are not well understood.

-A 2009 study* has documented male Rana draytonii in amplexus with juvenile American Bullfrogs and has proposed that this causes reproductive interference by the invasive species which could cause a reduction in the population growth rate of Rana draytonii since these males no longer call to attract females which causes fewer females to attempt to breed at the site, and because males engaged in amplexus are at greater risk of predation.
+** A 2009 study by Antonia D'Amore and others documented male Rana draytonii in amplexus with juvenile American Bullfrogs and has proposed that this causes reproductive interference by the invasive species which could cause a reduction in the population growth rate of Rana draytonii since these males no longer call to attract females which causes fewer females to attempt to breed at the site, and because males engaged in amplexus are at greater risk of predation.
 And it raises the possibility that male Rana draytonii will find the smaller female Rana draytonii unattractive, leaving them without mates.
 This preference by the males leads them into an "evolutionary trap."

 Taxonomy

-Family Ranidae True Frogs
+Family Ranidae True Frogs Rafinesque, 1814

-Genus Rana True Frogs
+Genus Rana True Frogs Linnaeus, 1758

 Species draytonii California Red-legged Frog